-We spend four years working towards earning a major in a topic that interests us, yet there’s rarely a clear career path for someone graduating with that major.
-This leads to incredible stress, confusion, and anxiety for many college graduates as they figure out how to translate their major into a career path (and sometimes even their dream job).
+We spend four years working towards earning a major in a topic that interests us, yet there's rarely a clear career path for graduating with that major.
+An unclear career path leads to incredible stress, confusion, and anxiety for many college graduates as they figure out how to translate their major into a career path (and sometimes even their dream job).

 The pressure gets even more debilitating when there's a mindset of needing to figure out the rest of your life!

 If you're feeling overwhelmed by the lack of direction you have professionally, you're not alone.
 With a few simple exercises and steps, you'll have a sense of where to devote your time and energy as you explore job opportunities.

 There's a ton of different careers you can set yourself up for.
 And in our rapidly changing times with new technology coming out every day, some opportunities probably didn't exist when you were in high school!

 It's also important to note that you don't have to know what you want to do for your career.
 You need to know what you want to do for your next job.
 It's widespread for people to bounce around between jobs, companies, and industries many times over in today's world.

 So, don't put so much pressure on yourself to map out your entire career.
 The goal is to set yourself up for career options - and you'll always be able to make a career change throughout your professional journey.

 Focus on the job.
 Your next job, precisely.
 The rest will happen naturally.

 There are four key ways to gather information on what you can do as a next step in your career:

 With this approach, you'll avoid burnout and dead ends.
 We promise you'll figure it out.